 Dominican College’s DPT program subscribes to the new Physical Therapist Centralized Application Service, known as PTCAS.
 Applicants must apply online using the PTCAS application which is available here: www.ptcas.org.

 - Program has rolling Admissions Process?
-YES
+NO

 Applications received after the deadline date will be considered subject to space availability in the entering class.